 Australia's Defence Department has issued a tender for 20 of what it calls "Supermicro Superservers."

-The tender does not offer any explanation for why the servers
+The tender does not offer any explanation for why the servers are needed, but does say it has already tested its desired configuration, namely:

 - "Use of Intel Nehalem X5550 CPU’s (or higher equivalent Intel CPU).